 It is the policy of the Board of Trustees of the District to charge equitable fees based on the services received and costs created by or attendant to the provision of wastewater service.
 These fees are uniformly determined and consider the revenue requirements and costs of the District.
 The fees include, but are not limited to: user fees, impact fees, annexation fees, application fees, engineering fees, legal fees, pretreatment fees, septage disposal fees, and such fees as may be deemed necessary and prudent by the Board of Trustees.
-The monthly user rates for wastewater service supplied within the boundaries of the District for the year ending December 31, 2022, are as follows:
+The monthly user rates for wastewater service supplied within the boundaries of the District for the year ending December 31, 2023, are as follows:

 All users are billed based on water usage when possible.
-In order to avoid inclusion of water used for outside irrigation in the computation and because the reclamation facilities are sized for peak months, the fee for these connections is based on winter water usage.
+To avoid inclusion of water used for outside irrigation in the computation and because the reclamation facilities are sized for peak months, the fee for these connections is based on winter water usage.
 Winter water usage is defined as the average monthly usage for the period of November through April of each year.
 The average is used to determine the fee for the next 12-month period beginning July 1 and ending June 30.
 Initial residential user billings are based upon one Residential Equivalent (1 R.E.) being equal to 4,000 gallons of water per month.

-- The 2022 monthly user fee is computed by multiplying the number of residential units or the residential equivalents, whichever is greater, times a service charge of \$30.90 per residential unit and/or residential equivalent, plus a volume charge of \$2.94 per 1,000 gallons of average monthly winter water usage. - User fees are charged beginning with the earlier of either a request for "Authorization to Use," or when the District becomes aware the unit or structure is occupied.
+- The 2023 monthly user fee is computed by multiplying the number of residential units or the residential equivalents, whichever is greater, times a service charge of \$32.14 per residential unit and/or residential equivalent, plus a volume charge of \$3.06 per 1,000 gallons of average monthly winter water usage. - User fees are charged beginning with the earlier of either a request for "Authorization to Use," or when the District becomes aware the unit or structure is occupied.

 The District requires impact fees to be paid prior to the issuance of a building permit by the Summit County or Park City Building Departments.
 The impact fee is a charge for reservation of wastewater capacity for residential, commercial, and industrial uses as defined in and expended in accordance with the Capital Facilities Plan and Impact Fees Policy.
-For the 2022 fiscal year end, each residential unit was charged:
+For the 2023 fiscal year end, each residential unit was charged:

-\$3,672 for one living section \$7,344 for two living sections \$11,016 for three living sections \$14,688 for four living sections \$18,360 for five living sections \$22,032 for six living sections, and an additional 1/3 RE (\$3,672) per living section in excess of six living sections
+\$4,388 for one living section

+\$8,776 for two living sections

+\$13,164 for three living sections

+\$17,552 for four living sections

+\$21,940 for five living sections

+\$26,328 for six living sections, and an additional

+1/3 RE (\$4,388) per living section in

+excess of six living sections